 See why this design is significant?
-Treble, presence, sustenance, and a better overall tone make for a fantastic instrument to play.
-While this is not true of every single angled guitar pickup, it still holds weight for why you might prefer the design.
+Treble, presence and a better overall tone make for a fantastic instrument to play.
+This is not true of every single angled guitar pickup, it still holds weight for why you might prefer the design.

 - Pickup pole pieces not lining up with strings.

 - The outer strings have a drop in output with some pickups.

 This will only affect a guitarist if the pickup installed is not capable of handling the task.
 In this case, it could be that the guitar has more than six strings, and the unit is not sized to match.
 These limitations will impact a designer before the instrument is released into production.

 If a pickup’s magnetic field is narrow, a loss in signal could result in the outer strings.
 So if you change angled single-coils in a guitar, make sure they are going to work for the application.